HewlettPackard/oneview-puppet/RESOURCES.md

 * `get_endpoints` - Retrieves a list of endpoints in a specified SAN.
 * `set_refresh_state` - Sets the refresh state for a specified SAN.

-**NOTE 1:** A SAN represents a physical or logical fibre channel SAN or a Flat SAN (i.e. direct wire attach).
+:exclamation: **NOTE 1:** A SAN represents a physical or logical fibre channel SAN or a Flat SAN (i.e. direct wire attach).

-**NOTE 2:** This resource does not have an `absent` ensurable.
+:exclamation: **NOTE 2:** This resource does not have an `absent` ensurable.
 The deletion of these resources is managed by other resources.

 Example file: [managed_san.pp](examples/managed_san.pp)